 "It is important, during this operation, that the balance should be positioned so that it comes to rest against one side of the contact arm (18).
-Should the pin in the balance not come to rest on the contact arm, steady the balance wheel and insert the blade end of the into-Beat tool SR/D 170 into the slot of the hairspring collet; turn gently in the opposite direction of the gap until the contact pin is lightly resting on the contact arm.".
+Should the pin in the balance not come to rest on the contact arm, steady the balance wheel and insert the blade end of the into-Beat tool SR/D 170 into the slot of the hairspring collet; turn gently in the opposite direction of the gap until the contact pin is lightly resting on the contact arm."

-Later service information, states that the contact assembly should be offset from the centreline between the two pivot points so that they do not quite touch at rest as shown in fig. xyz at right.
+Later service information, states that the contact assembly should be offset from the centreline between the two pivot points so that they do not quite touch at rest as shown in fig. 5.14 at right.
 This "later" method is the better way to set up these clocks.

-FIGURE 3.10: Alignment of contact hairspring assembly
+FIGURE 5.12: Alignment of contact hairspring assembly

-FIGURE.3.11: Align Balance wheel pin and contact assembly
+FIGURE.5.13: Align Balance wheel pin and contact assembly

-FIGURE XYZ: Alignment of contact hairspring assembly
+FIGURE 5.14: Alignment of contact hairspring assembly (later method)

 In order to minimise side loading on the balance wheel assembly, place the tool (screwdriver) in the collet and turn the balance wheel with your fingers rather than as shown here.
 Start the balance wheel oscillating using a finger and ensure the escape wheel (39) rotates.
-It may be necessary to increase tension, by bending, in the friction spring if the escape wheel rocks but does not rotate.
+It may be necessary to increase tension in the friction spring, by bending, if the escape wheel rocks but does not rotate.
 Smear a little oil, light grease or molybdenum paste on the transverse wheel shaft beneath the friction spring to lubricate.
 Re-check action.